SebGui/sebfolio/README.md

-# sebfolio / Sebastien's portfolio

-Sebastien Guibourdin - Front end engineer Portfolio
+# Sebfolio / Sebastien Guibourdin - Front end engineer Portfolio

 This is a responsive (desktop, tablet, mobile compatible) portfolio developed with ReactJS to showcase my experience as a front end engineer.
 It has 5 sections: Home, About Me, Skills, My Work and Contact details.